fspxnky/fspxnky.github.io/content/Mercy.md

 ## Scanning

+Let us start by scanning using Nmap to find any opened ports in the machine.

 ```
 # Nmap 7.92 scan initiated Wed Apr 13 03:39:13 2022 as: nmap -sS -p- -oN initial.scan 192.168.50.111
 Nmap scan report for 192.168.50.111